Hamid-Tf/Hamid-Tf/README.md

     </a>
   </p>

-  **Location:** Qom, Iran | **Also on:** [hmid.tf](https://hmid.tf)
+  **Location:** Qom, Iran · **Also on:** [hmid.tf](https://hmid.tf)
 </div>

 ---

 ## 👨‍💻 About Me

-I'm a passionate developer and designer with a commitment to creating elegant, functional, and user-centric digital solutions.
-Based in Qom, Iran, I blend technical expertise with creative thinking to transform ideas into impactful products.

-My approach focuses on clean code, thoughtful design, and delivering exceptional user experiences.
-Whether it's building full-stack applications, designing intuitive interfaces, or solving complex problems, I bring precision and creativity to every project.
+I'm a web developer and tech enthusiast from Qom, Iran.
+I focus on building clean, functional, and user-friendly websites while constantly improving my technical skills.

+I’m not a full-stack developer yet, but I’m actively learning, practicing, and expanding my knowledge.
+My goal is to write clean code, understand the “why” behind what I build, and keep growing as a developer step by step.

+I enjoy working on both the visual and technical sides of the web, learning modern tools, and turning ideas into practical, simple, and usable solutions.

 ---